 Valuation Considerations Amid a New Environment – As Shared by Arizona Attorney Magazine

-By Brian Foltyn, REDW Principal and Valuation Practice Leader
+By Brian Foltyn, CVA, REDW Principal and Valuation Practice Leader

 Valuation professionals are regularly retained by attorneys to value a business or business interest for reasons that can include shareholder buy-outs, shareholder disputes, divorce, buy-side and sell-side transactions and estate tax planning matters.
 In the face of a pandemic, economic uncertainty, and the stock market hitting an all-time high, valuations were dramatically affected during 2020.
 This article discusses some of the top valuation questions amid a new environment and what attorneys may want to consider to best educate clients and manage their expectations.

 Is a Company’s Historical Financial Performance Still Relevant?

 Valuation is a forward-looking exercise to determine a company’s future, available and distributable cash flows.
 Pre-pandemic, a company’s normalized, historical financial performance could be a good proxy for its future.
 The COVID-19 pandemic, however, has affected just about every business – and the impact varies depending on industry and circumstance.
 The pandemic created industry winners and industry losers in 2020.
 Consider how the financial performance played out between the recreational vehicle (RV) industry compared to the leisure and hospitality segment.
 In general, RV sales were significantly up due to people seeking alternative travel because the leisure and hospitality segment was shut down.
 Valuations must consider whether changes in financial performance, as a direct result from the pandemic, are now indicative of a new, go-forward, normalized level – and then treat historical financial performance accordingly.

 How are PPP Loans Treated for Valuation Purposes?